Fourth-Year-Gesture-UI/Fighting-Game/README.md

+### Documetation

-For full documentation, please reger to the pdf
+For full documentation, please refer to the pdf